 |Home | Blog Index | Blog Archives | Christianity & Faith Essays

-Storm observing forecast update for March 15, 2011
+Storm Photography forecast update for March 15, 2011

 Taking a look at the models out to 7 days, it appears at least one wave of severe weather will sweep across the Plains and Midwest region starting as early as Saturday through Monday.
 Of course, details (and even the general pattern) are impossible to nail down this far out, but we can see some potential from the indicated large-scale pattern.
 Everything I'm about to say is subject to change (likely to in fact) as the event draws closer, so don't take this as a concrete forecast!
 A strong western US upper trough is shown moving into the central US over the weekend, spreading 40 to 60 knot southwest flow at the (500mb) midlevels, strengthening to over 80 knots by Monday.